wodby/docker4drupal/docs/index.md

 ## Must know before you start

-1. **You will lose MariaDB data** if you run `docker-compose down`.
+1. **(!!!)
+You will lose MariaDB data** if you run `docker-compose down`.
 Instead use `docker-compose stop` to stop containers.
 Alternatively, you can use a manual volume for mariadb data (see compose file), this way your data will always persist
 2. To avoid potential problems with permissions between your host and containers please follow [this instructions](permissions.md)
 3. _For macOS users_: Out of box Docker for Mac volumes has [poor performance](https://github.com/Wodby/docker4drupal/issues/4).
 However there's a workaround based on [docker-sync project](https://github.com/EugenMayer/docker-sync/), read instructions [here](macos.md)